 • Ladder your maturities and spread out their diversity so you aren’t concentrated in just a few issues.

 • If you own a bond mutual fund, KNOW what it owns.
 Not all bond funds are alike and typically the higher the yield, the higher the risk.
 Some bond funds can carry almost as much risk as an equity.

-At Caissa, anything we put into our fixed income allocation is meant to act like a core bond and have minimal risk.
+At Caissa, anything we put into our fixed income allocation is meant to act as a core bond and have minimal risk.
 It’s there to earn income, preserve capital and hedge the stock market as a Tranche 1 investment.
 All other types of bonds will fall into an alternative category and Tranche 2 for investments because they carry different risks and will act differently in a rising rate environment.
 In a rising rate environment, we do not own bond funds and are holding our short term bonds to maturity.

 Different kinds of bonds do different things in a rising rate environment (see below)

 This chart shows how a 1% rate increase affects various types of bonds (on the right).
-As you can see, bonds will react very different depending on the type of the bond.
+As you can see, bonds will react very differently depending on the type of bond.
 Convertibles have the best total return while 30-year treasuries are having the worst.
 Some of the best “types” of bonds for return are the convertibles, floating rate and high yield.
 However, these bonds do not come without risk so understanding the yield spread is essential.
 For example, high yield bonds have a .72 correlation to the S&P (that is HIGH).
 Whereas a 2-year treasury has a negative correlation to the stock market.
 The shorter the maturity, the less the impact on the bond.

 The bottom line:

 Many bond mutual funds own MANY of these types of bonds and various maturities.
-If you don’t know what is inside your bond mutual fund, you should ask your advisor so you don’t get whipsawed by a rising rate bond market and a declining stock market!
+If you don’t know what is inside your bond mutual fund, you should ask your financial advisor so you don’t get whipsawed by a rising rate bond market and a declining stock market!